Andreaalborg/CA-Database/README.md

 # Application Installation and Usage Instructions

+1 Clone the repo to your local machine
+2 Navigate into the project folder and run npm install to install dependencies.
+3 Start the app with npm start.
+4 Open your web browser and go to http://localhost:3000.

 # Environment Variables

+DB_HOST: The database host URL
+DB_USER: The database username
+DB_PASSWORD: The database password
+DB_NAME: The name of the database

 # Additional Libraries/Packages

+bcrypt: Used for password hashing.
+passport: Utilized for user authentication.
+sequelize: ORM used for database manipulation.

 # NodeJS Version Used

+ tested on NodeJS version 14.17.0.

 # DATABASE

+The application uses MySQL database.
+The database is named adoptiondb and it consists of tables like Animals, Users, and Adoptions

 # DATAINSERTS

+Data is primarily inserted through Sequelize, based on JSON files that populate the initial state of the database.
+These JSON files are located in /public/json.

 # DATABASEACCESS

+A database user named dabcaowner is created with database owner permissions.
+The password for this user is dabca1234.
+CREATE USER 'dabcaowner'@'localhost' IDENTIFIED BY 'dabca1234';
+GRANT ALL PRIVILEGES ON adoptiondb.* TO 'dabcaowner'@'localhost';

 # DATABASEQUERIES

+Queries are executed through Sequelize's ORM except for initial data inserts.
+Special query buttons are implemented on the "Animals" page for filtering the table based on various criteria.